 Obligation to conduct environmental impact assessments

-1. States Parties shall [as far as practicable] assess the potential effects of planned activities under their jurisdiction or control [on the marine environment] [in accordance with their obligations under articles 204 to 206 of the Convention].
+1. States Parties shall assess the potential effects of planned activities under their jurisdiction or control on the marine environment

-2. On the basis of articles 204 to 206 of the Convention, States Parties shall take the necessary legal, administrative or policy measures, as appropriate, to implement the provisions [of this Part] [and any further measures [on the conduct of environmental impact assessments] decided by the Conference of the Parties [, including, but not limited to, requiring any proponent of a planned activity falling under its jurisdiction or control to conduct an environmental impact assessment for an activity that meets the threshold requirement for such an assessment, as set out in this Part]].
+2. , States Parties shall take the necessary legal, administrative or policy measures, as appropriate, to implement the provisions of this Part and any further measures on the conduct of environmental impact assessments decided by the Conference of the Parties , including, but not limited to, requiring any proponent of a planned activity falling under its jurisdiction or control to conduct an environmental impact assessment for an activity that meets the threshold requirement for such an assessment, as set out in this Part

-3. The requirement in this Part to conduct an environmental impact assessment applies [only to activities conducted in areas beyond national jurisdiction] [to all activities that have an impact in areas beyond national jurisdiction].
+3. The requirement in this Part to conduct an environmental impact assessment applies to all activities that have an impact in areas beyond national jurisdiction

 Article 26 on Transboundary impacts